-Accommodate any government requirements for social distancing.
+Accommodate any local, state, or federal requirements for social distancing.

 As we come back, there will likely be restrictions on some services still.
 Perhaps you'll have to make changes to the layout of your space and class structure or reduce capacity to allow for adequate social distance.
 You may have to add more classes to your schedule to give the same number of clients the chance to work out-but in smaller classes.
-Pay close attention to government guidelines and update as needed.
+Pay close attention to federal and state guidelines and update as needed.